Five Minutes - Introducing a New Writing System - Abstracting Realism (AR)

 Caught between old wounds and new threats, Sofia is forced to confront a question she spent years avoiding:

-Is Ethan her betrayer—or the only person who ever tried to protect her?
+Is Ethan her betrayer or the only person who ever tried to protect her?

 With every chapter, the lines between fear, desire, loyalty, and manipulation blur.
 Every choice twists tighter.
 Every revelation cuts deeper.

-And in the shadows around them, something dangerous is moving—something that will change both of their lives forever.
+And in the shadows around them, something dangerous is moving, something that will change both of their lives forever.

 Welcome to your story.

-This new writing system was developed over six years — raw, layered, and realistic.
+years: raw, layered, and realistic.
 It creates the feeling of a "movie in your head."

 You are about to participate in beta reading a revolutionary writing system called Abstracting Realism (AR) - a new approach to storytelling that allows readers to experience characters' consciousness directly rather than simply reading about it.